weather-mcp-server

 Step 3: Add Weather MCP Server

-Add this configuration to the file:
+Add this configuration to your Claude Desktop config:

 {